updated 03Mar2022 DaneBrouwer

 - Safety Equipment List : Lab Safety Equipment List

-- Self-inspection: check lab compliance as per the Laboratory Inspection Checklist.
-Completed checklist must be stored in the Lab Safety Binder in lab.
+Check lab compliance as per the Laboratory Inspection Checklist.
+Completed checklist must be stored either in the Lab Safety Binder in lab or in BioRaft online.
 These records must be maintained for >THREE YEARS.
-If lab is non-compliant, address issue immediately, and see Lab Safety spreadsheet for relevant contact person.
+If lab is non-compliant, address issue immediately and contact the LSC.

 - Chemical cabinet upkeep: ensure that...

 - Chemical Inventory: Update ChemTracker with the maximum amount of any chemicals currently used in lab.
+Login information is located in ChemSafety page.
 Contact Jennifer Mattler for further instructions on how to use ChemTracker.